yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-migration/index.md

 <article class="message">
 <div class="message-header is-dropdown">
-<p>We are merging yuzu nightly and yuzu canary releases into a single "yuzu" release!</p>
+<p>We are merging yuzu Nightly and yuzu Canary releases into a single "yuzu" release!</p>
 </div>
 </article>

 Don't fret, we are just doing some reorganization to make things easier for both the users and the developers.
-Today marks the retirement of both yuzu nightly and yuzu canary release channels.
+Today marks the retirement of both yuzu Nightly and yuzu Canary release channels.
-From tomorrow, yuzu will have only a single release channel, dubbed just "yuzu".
+From tomorrow, yuzu will have only a single release channel, simply dubbed "yuzu".

 Most of you might be thinking, "why are they doing this?" or "what does this mean for the users?".
 Let's go back in time for a bit to understand the "why?" part.